schultzcole/FVTT-Wall-Height/README.md

 ## Compatibility

 This module is likely incompatible with modules which modify token vision.
-Confirmed incompatible with the Haste module for now.

 ## License